Beit Aryeh-Ofarim

 Israeli settlements in the West Bank are considered illegal under international law, but the Israeli government disputes this.

+Khirbat Khudash is an archaeological site located within Beit Aryeh.
+It is a well-planned fortified settlement associated with olive-oil production, dated to the 8th century BCE and linked to the Northern Kingdom of Israel.

 History

 Established in 1981, Beit Aryeh was recognised as a local council in 1989.
 In 2004, it merged with Ofarim.
 Beit Aryeh was named for former Knesset member Aryeh Ben-Eliezer, a prominent Revisionist Zionist leader who was amongst the founders of Herut.

 According to ARIJ, the land for Beit Aryeh-Ofarim was confiscated by Israel from two nearby Palestinian villages: Aboud and Al-Lubban al-Gharbi.

 In 2011, the Israeli Ministry of Defense signed an agreement with the municipality of Beit Aryeh approving the construction of 100 homes and a bypass road between Beit Aryeh and Ofarim.

 In 2020, Beit Aryeh-Ofarim was one of several Israeli settlements that dumped its untreated sewage onto lands of the nearby Palestinian village of Deir Ballut.